itsmegasus/empty-repo-for-glitch.com/README.md

 # For what? :
-Just an empty repo for testing Glith.com..
+Just an empty repo for testing glitch.com hosting platform...